tramsy/senipiper_assignment/README.md

 #About This Project

-I followed all instructions which are given by your side.
-There is a validation on form, user can filter the records from tabel and it is completly responsive.
-I didn't used any external library for table I thought it will bulk the project for no reason so I created it by only css.
+I followed all the instructions which were given by your side.
+There is a validation on form, the user can filter the records from the table and it is completely responsive.
+I didn't use any external library for the table.
+I thought it would bulk the project for no reason so I created it by only css.

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).